tigermursa/Dark-Light-Theme-Toggle/README.md

   </p>
 </div>

-Test It
+Normal classes (e.g., bg-white) apply to light mode.
+dark: classes (e.g., dark:bg-gray-800) kick in for dark mode.

+✅ Test Your Theme Toggle
+Follow these steps to ensure it works:

-Open your app.
+Open your app in the browser.
-Click the toggle button or checkbox in the navbar.
+Find the toggle button or checkbox in the navbar.
-Watch the theme switch between light and dark.
+Click it to switch between light and dark themes.
-Refresh the page to make sure it remembers your choice.
+Watch the UI update instantly.
+Refresh the page—your theme choice should stick!

 That’s it!
-Your theme toggle should work now.
+Your theme toggle is ready to shine (or darken).
+Enjoy! 🎉